 What could be more breathtaking than a gorgeous diamond tiara?
 Perhaps a bracelet studded with rubies, or a necklace that wreathes your collarbone in emeralds?

-I bring you the Royal Jewels, steeped in history and adding sparkle to the Queen and her female family members.
+I bring you the Royal Jewels, steeped in history and adding sparkle to the women of the royal family.
 These pieces are the basics that every new royal watcher should be able to recognize instantly.

 Most of the jewels were acquired by or customized by Queen Mary, grandmother of the present queen.
 Mary had a vast supply of jewels she received as wedding or anniversary gifts and passed them down to her daughters-in-law and granddaughters.
 Some say the queen also had a certain knack for obtaining jewels and other precious antiques via carefully dropped “hints”, but that’s a story for another day!